openvinotoolkit/openvino/docs/dev/ci/github_actions/security.md

 ## Handle secrets correctly

 **Never ever** use plain-text secrets hard-coded in GitHub Actions Workflow.
-If you need to use secrets, contact a member of OpenVINO GitHub Actions task force first.
+If you need to use secrets, contact a member of the OpenVINO GitHub Actions task force first.

 ## Be careful with user input.

 Most of GitHub context variables propagated from user input.
-That means they should be treated as an untrusted and potentially malitious.
+That means they should be treated as an untrusted and potentially malicious.
 There are some tactics you can use to mitigate the risk:
 - Instead of using inline scripts, create an action and pass the variable as an argument
 - Put the value into an environment variable for the step, and use the variable in the script